WELCOME TO THE FUTURE OF NURSE ANESTHESIA EDUCATION

 ACCREDITATION STATUS

-The Nurse Anesthesiology Program at Carson-Newman University is pending full accreditation by the:
+The Nurse Anesthesiology Program at Carson-Newman University is pending accreditation by the:

 Council on Accreditation of Nurse Anesthesia Educational Programs (COA)